Tour type: Shoestring

 Extra day in Cairo pre-tour (3-star)

-We board our traditional Nile felucca at lunchtime to enjoy an afternoon sailing down the Nile.
-Floating down the Nile on a felucca is one of Egypt's most enjoyable activities and you'll be able to watch local rural Egyptian life pass you by on the banks of the river as you drift past.
-Our Nubian crew will sail the boat and entertain you on the way, as well as preparing meals for you.
+Later we board a traditional Nile felucca and sail a little way out of Aswan before mooring up for the night.
 Our separate facilities boat will join with us from time to time during the day and moor up with us at night.
-This boat has a welcome toilet and showers on board as well as a hygienic kitchen where the crew will prepare a delicious evening meal.
-You sleep on the deck of the boat tonight (mattresses, blankets and mosquito nets provided).
-You can upgrade your upcoming felucca sailboat trip to an additional two nights in hotels, and in this case you'll spend tonight in Aswan and then drive to Luxor, rejoining the group when they arrive after the felucca cruise.
+This boat helps us protect the environment of the banks of the Nile, having a proper toilet and showers on board as well as a hygienic kitchen.
+You sleep on the deck of the boat, with mattresses, blankets and mosquito nets provided.
+This is a fun but basic experience, and you can upgrade the two nights sleeping on the felucca to an additional two nights in hotels in Aswan if you prefer.
+In this case you will s case you'll spend two nights in Aswan and then drive to Luxor, rejoining the group when they arrive after the felucca cruise.
 All other touring remains the same.

 On board felucca